reshuttle/reshuttle/src/pages/posts/build-secure-graphql-api-and-deploy-to-aws-lambda.md

 ![aws console lambda](/assets/aws-console-lambda.png)

 Now, you have two functions deployed.
 Great job!
-Let's move one to the more advanced topics.
+Let's move on to the more advanced topics.

 ## Authentication